Healthy ageing, chronic disease management The potential contribution of CAM, April 2011

-The challenge of promoting healthy ageing which has now been given the priority it requires will be a serious challenge to Member State healthcare systems.
+The challenge of promoting healthy ageing which has now been given the priority will be a serious challenge to Member State healthcare systems.
 Putting health itself and health maintenance at the centre of their policies, programmes, staff training and recruitment will require a fundamental rethink in approach to healthcare by all Member States.

 The current disease-driven, reactive healthcare system gives only minor attention to prevention and the promotion of patients’ health.
 In general, physicians are paid far more for technological intervention than for counselling their patients about lifestyle or other predisposing factors.
 Other approaches to maintaining health and preventing illness, such as those of Complementary and Alternative Medicine, are currently inadequately used.

-Without such a new approach we will continue to spend more and more on health care and Europe is unlikely to meet the targets of the Innovation Partnership on healthy ageing.
-A society in transition to holistic health-supporting values and practices will require the assistance of professionals to help them make appropriate lifestyle choices, learn self-care, and choose wisely when seeking professional help.
-Health psychologists, dual-trained physicians (in conventional Western medicine and CAM), CAM practitioners, specialised nurse practitioners, bodywork practitioners, nutritionists, mind-body technique instructors, and health coaches are examples of categories of workers who may help to fill existing needs.
+Without such a new approach we will continue to spend more and more on healthcare and Europe is unlikely to meet the targets of the Innovation Partnership on healthy ageing.
+A society in transition to holistic health-supporting values and practices will require the assistance of professionals to help them make appropriate lifestyle choices, learn self-care and choose wisely when seeking professional help.
+Health psychologists, dual-trained physicians (in conventional Western medicine and CAM), CAM practitioners, specialised nurse practitioners, bodywork practitioners, nutritionists, mind-body technique instructors and health coaches are examples of categories of workers who may help to fill existing needs.
 This is likely to lead to safer, more effective, cost-effective and affordable health delivery systems.